S6-Semdw/Documents/Portfolio/Portfolio.md

 ## Introduction

 This document is created to help the reader easily find the products i made for this semester.
 The reading guide is written for my personal portfolio and to show all the proof for my learning outcomes.
-There are 9 outcomes in total and during this semester i will get proof to get at least a proficient for every learning outcome.
+There are 9 learning outcomes in total and during this semester i will get proof to get at least a proficient for every learning outcome.
 I will collect this evidence in a group and personal project.

 ### Group project: Stockbrood